-- Stock Market Volatility.
+• Stock Market Volatility.
 Stock markets are volatile and can decline significantly in response to adverse issuer, political, regulatory, market, or economic developments.
-Different parts of the market, including different market sectors, and different types of securities can react differently to these developments. - Foreign Exposure.
+Different parts of the market, including different market sectors, and different types of securities can react differently to these developments.

+- Foreign Exposure.
 Foreign markets can be more volatile than the U.S. market due to increased risks of adverse issuer, political, regulatory, market, or economic developments and can perform differently from the U.S. market. - Issuer-Specific Changes.
 The value of an individual security or particular type of security can be more volatile than, and can perform differently from, the market as a whole.
-The value of securities of smaller issuers can be more volatile than that of larger issuers. - Mid Cap Investing.
-The value of securities of medium size, less well-known issuers can perform differently from the market as a whole and other types of stocks and can be more volatile than that of larger issuers.
+The value of securities of smaller issuers can be more volatile than that of larger issuers. - "Growth" Investing.
+"Growth" stocks can perform differently from the market as a whole and other types of stocks and can be more volatile than other types of stocks. - "Value" Investing.
+"Value" stocks can perform differently from the market as a whole and other types of stocks and can continue to be undervalued by the market for long periods of time.